 His repertoire ranges from 20th-century masterworks by John Cage, Pauline Oliveros, Steve Reich, and Iannis Xenakis, to the performance and advocacy of contemporary composers such as John Luther Adams, David Lang, and Mark Applebaum.
 His passion for new music has propelled Andy to collaborate on new works with a wide range of today’s leading composers and musicians such as Christopher Adler, Christopher Burns, Evan Chapman, David Crowell, Nicholas Deyoe, Marc Mellits, Lewis Nielson, and Anna Thorvaldsdottir, among many others.

-In the 2016-17 season, Andy will perform on double tenors in Brooklyn’s Panorama with the Crossfire Steel Orchestra; curates the PASIC Focus Day “Celebrating the European Avant-Garde,” a 6-concert event over two days; performs Jennifer Higdon’s percussion concerto under the composer’s baton; conducts the Eastern United States premiere of Mark Applebaum’s Rabbit Hole; directs a performance of Michael Pisaro’s Hearing Metal 3; and performs the world premiere of Constellations by Christopher Burns, an evening-length work for solo percussion and multimedia, written for Bliss.
+Last season, Andy performed on double tenors in Brooklyn’s Panorama with the Crossfire Steel Orchestra; curated the PASIC Focus Day “Celebrating the European Avant-Garde,” a 6-concert event over two days; performed Jennifer Higdon’s percussion concerto under the composer’s baton; conducted the Eastern United States premiere of Mark Applebaum’s Rabbit Hole; directed a performance of Michael Pisaro’s Hearing Metal 3; and performed the world premiere of Constellations by Christopher Burns, an evening-length work for solo percussion and multimedia, written for Bliss.

 Andy has made a practice of regularly working with younger composers, performers, and scholars, encouraging inquisitive modes of musical questioning and sustained collaboration with future generations.
 He is the Artistic Director of Nief-Norf, whose summer festival is now in its eighth year; there he performs, teaches, and conducts while curating a dozen concerts annually.
 The festival serves as a yearly contemporary music retreat, where more than fifty international participants enjoy an immersive environment of collaboration, experimentation, and support.
 Additionally, since 2011, Andy has served as the Director of Percussion Studies at the University of Tennessee, where he founded the Ensemble Knox (resident chamber percussion group), the UT Contemporary Music Ensemble, and the UT Contemporary Music Festival.

 A native of Milan, IL, Andy’s percussion studies were mentored by James Campbell, Rich Holly, Robert Chappell, Orlando Cotto, Liam Teague, Cliff Alexis and the Madison Scouts Drum & Bugle Corps.
 He is proud to be a Yamaha Performing Artist and thanks Zildjian, Innovative Percussion, Evans, Black Swamp, and Meinl Percussion for their generous support and sponsorships.
-When not performing or with his students, Andy can be found consuming as much baseball as possible––either watching the Chicago Cubs on television, or playing a game of backyard catch with his wife Erin, and their son, Donovan.
+When not performing or with his students, Andy can be found consuming as much baseball as possible––either watching the Chicago Cubs on television with his new daughter Elodie , or playing a game of backyard catch with his wife Erin, and their son, Donovan.